iapyeh/sshscript/module.md

 for filename in os.listdir('my-project'):
     if filename.endswith('.spy'):
         paths.append('my-project/'+filename)
-sshscript.runPath(paths)
+sshscript.runFile(paths)
 ```

-## sshscript.runPath()
+## sshscript.runFile()

 This function executes .spy files, it has following parameters:

-- paths: filepath(str) or list of filepath, this is required.
-The list item could be file, folder or wildcard.
-You can find more details in “sshscript CLI”.
+- paths: a file path(str) or a list of file path, this is required.
+List items could be path of file, folder or wildcard.
+You can find more details in the “[sshscript CLI](https://www.notion.so/sshscript-CLI-15576bb54f5d45cca7860e26caea0612)”.
 - varGlobals: a dict to update the globals(), the default is None.
 - varLocals: a dict to update the locals(), the default is None.
 - showScript: if True, show converted script.
 No execution.
 The default is False.